tetrakai1/SoccerManager.jl/README.md

 New data directory created at: /home/user/Documents/SoccerManagerData/data
 ```

 Now the example scripts can be run.
-First, also change the data directory path in those scripts to the same one used above.
+They are meant to be run interactively in the REPL, each in a fresh Julia session.
+Continue with the `playgames.jl` script, or exit julia (`ctrl-d`).
+Before running the others, also change the data directory path in those scripts to the same one used above.
 Eg:

 ```
 path_dest = "/home/user/Documents/SoccerManagerData"